MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/allowselfservicepurchase-powershell.md

 # Use AllowSelfServicePurchase for the MSCommerce PowerShell module

 The **MSCommerce** PowerShell module is now available on [PowerShell Gallery](https://aka.ms/allowselfservicepurchase-powershell-gallery).
-The module includes a **PolicyID** parameter value for **AllowSelfServicePurchase** that lets you control whether users in your organization can make self-service purchases.
+The module includes a **PolicyID** parameter value for **AllowSelfServicePurchase** that lets you control whether users in your organization can make self-service purchases of Microsoft or select third party offers.

 You can use the **MSCommerce** PowerShell module to: